markdoc/docs/pages/docs/partials.md

 {% /markdoc-example %}

-and access the variables just like in a regular Markdoc document:
+and access the variables as you would in a regular Markdoc document:

 {% markdoc-example %}